-Watch it on WYES-TV, wyes.org/live and on the WYES and PBS apps.
+The 90-minute documentary aired in October 2021 on WYES-TV, wyes.org/live and on the WYES and PBS apps.

 Born in Ponchatoula, Louisiana as Irma Lee, Thomas first sang with a Baptist church choir as a teenager.
 By the age of 19, she had already been married twice and had four children.
 Retaining the last name of her second husband, she worked as a waitress and occasionally sang with bandleader Tommy Ridgley.
 With his help, she landed a record deal with Ron Records and by 1959 her first single, “Don’t Mess With My Man,” ranked number 22 on the U. S. Billboard R&B record chart.

-Throughout the ‘60s, Thomas found work playing locally and on the Gulf Coast at clubs, proms and other high school dances.
+Throughout the Sixties, Thomas found work playing locally and on the Gulf Coast at clubs, proms and other high school dances.
 “I have fans who have been with me since they were teenagers,” she said in a recent magazine interview.
 Thomas later recorded for Imperial Records and Chess Records and ultimately moved to California in the late ‘60s.
 She returned to New Orleans in the early 1980s and opened a music club.

 In 1991 she was signed by Rounder Records and received her first GRAMMY nomination for Live!
 Simply The Best.
 She recorded numerous gospel albums and received yet another GRAMMY nomination in 1999 for the album Sing It!

-In 2005 Hurricane Katrina forced her to relocate to Gonzales, Louisiana, but she returned as soon as her home is eastern New Orleans was restored.
+In 2005 Hurricane Katrina forced her to relocate to Gonzales, Louisiana, and she returned as soon as her home is eastern New Orleans was restored.
 Teaming up with Scott Billington and Rounder again, she recorded the album After The Rain, which was awarded the GRAMMY for Best Contemporary Blues Album in 2007.

 Thomas has performed with James Taylor, Paul Simon and Marcia Ball and has performed around the world.
 Her 1964 rendition of “Time Is On My Side” inspired a version by the Rolling Stones, and she plays annually at the New Orleans Jazz & Heritage Festival.